dillingham/nova-button/readme.md

     }
 }
 ```
-^ No `key` check needed if you declare an event specifically for this listener
+^ No `key` check needed if you register an event specifically for this listener

 ```php
 Button::make('Confirm')->event('App\Events\ConfirmClick')